Anweshaadas/DUAL-AXIS-SOLO-TRACKER/README.md

 └── README.md

 🚀 Features
 Dual-axis solar tracking

-Real-time voltage, current & power measurement

-Weather-aware power prediction
+Real-time voltage, current & power measurement Weather-aware power prediction
 Machine learning integration
 IoT-based remote monitoring (Blynk)
 Data visualization & analysis
 Research and industry-ready architecture

 🔮 Future Enhancements
 Cloud database storage (Firebase / AWS)
 Mobile app for monitoring
 MPPT integration
 Battery charging analytics
 Deep learning (LSTM) for time-series prediction
 Edge ML optimization on ESP32

-🤝 Contribution & Usage

-This project is open source ❤️
-You are free to:

-Use the code

-Modify and extend features

-Use it for academic or research purposes

-📌 Please give proper credit if you use or modify this project.